Shadow fleet: Russian shadow fleet in the Danish Straits

 Danish defence experts have also warned that Russia could use oil tankers from the shadow fleet to deliberately cause an environmental disaster in the Danish Straits.
 This would increase economic and societal costs for Denmark (and Europe) and the consequences of such a disaster has been described as "insurmountable".
 By using shadow vessels, that are old and poorly maintained, it would be difficult to determine if an accident were intentional, a hallmark of hybrid warfare.
 Danish intelligence has previously highlighted Russia's plans for sabotaging critical infrastructure as part of its broader hybrid tactics.

 Due to legal and practical limits it is difficult for Danish authorities to stop the Russian shadow vessels from entering its waters.
 According to the Copenhagen Convention of 1857 Denmark is legally obligated to let "innocent passage" vessels sail through its waters, meaning that shadow vessels cannot be denied access as long as they do not pose a concrete and immediate threat.
 UNCLOS III also allows for innocent passage.
 However, UNCLOS doesn't apply to straits in which long-standing treaties apply and the Danish Government asserts that the 1857 Copenhagen Convention qualifies as such a treaty under Article 35, meaning that UNCLOS part III, section 2, does not apply in the Danish Straits.
 However, there is no significant differences between 1857 Copenhagen convention and UNCLOS part III.
 It's also the Copenhagen Convention that makes it voluntary for vessels to have a pilot on board.
 The EU has pushed for Denmark to stop the vessels from sailing through its waters, but this is not a legally sustainable solution as Denmark needs a very good reason to block vessels.
+It has recently been debated if flying a false flag forfeits a vessel's right to innocent passage.
+France and Sweden have recently (2026) used this argument to seize the tankers Grinch and Sea Owl I.